astrodevs-labs/tholgar/docs/warlord-vault/withdraw.md

 # Withdraw

-You can currently withdraw your tWAR into WAR tokens.
+You can currently withdraw your $tWAR tokens back into $WAR tokens.

-### Accessing WAR withdraw
+### Accessing $WAR withdrawal

-You can access the WAR withdraw by selecting the withdraw tab.
+You can access the $WAR withdrawal by selecting the "Withdraw" tab.

 ![](../assets/WarWithdraw.png)

 ### Withdrawing

-#### Enter amount
+#### Amount to withdraw

-Enter the desired amount of tWAR you wish to withdraw and click the "Withdraw" button.
+Input the desired amount of $tWAR you intend to withdraw and then click the "Withdraw" button.

-#### withdraw
+#### Withdraw

-A dialog will open by first asking you to sign the withdraw transaction.
+A dialog will appear, initially requesting you to sign the withdrawal transaction.

 ![](../assets/WarWithdraw-Withdraw.png)

 #### Verify

-The "Circulating Supply" and "War Locked" stats should be decreased by your withdraw amount.
-If it is not immediatly the case, try to refresh you page.
+The "Circulating Supply" and "WAR Locked" statistics should reflect a decrease by the amount of your withdrawal.
+If this change is not immediate, please try refreshing your page.

 ![](../assets/WarWithdraw-Withdrawn.png)